V4Fire/Core/src/core/object/watch/README.md

 ## How it works?

 The module provides a function to watch changes.
-The function takes an object to watch and can take some watching options, and a callback function is invoked on each mutation of the observed object.
+The function takes an object to watch and can take some watching options, and a callback function that accumulates mutations and invokes on the next tick after the first mutation.
 After this, the function returns API to watch changes.
 The API has an interface bellow.

 ```typescript